ehsteve/roentgen/docs/guide/index.rst

 The scope of this package is evolving but it currently includes the penetration or absorption of x-rays in materials.
 These materials may be metals, gases, biological, or detector materials.
-It also includes the generation of x-rays from emission lines.
+It also includes the generation of x-rays from emission lines as well as emission lines from radionuclides.

 .. toctree::
-    :glob:

-    transmission_bkg*
-    transmission*
-    attenuators*
-    cxro_compare*
-    gui*
-    lines*
+    :maxdepth: 3

+    transmission_bkg
+    transmission
+    element_list
+    attenuators
+    cxro_compare
+    lines
+    emission_line_list
+    nuclides
+    nuclides_list
+    gui